enarx-archive/rfcs/concepts/default-enarx-trust-process.md

 One of the key aims of the Enarx project is to allow clients to run workloads on hosts which are "untrusted".
-This RFC builds on previous RFCs to describe the default model by which Enarx allows this take place, using the capabilities of TEEs, the underlying CPU(s) and firmware of the host and other parties.
+This RFC builds on previous RFCs to describe the default model by which Enarx allows this to take place, using the capabilities of TEEs, the underlying CPU(s) and firmware of the host and other parties.

 It should be noted that the key party for whom trust is considered important within the Enarx project is the workload owner - in this case, the tenant.
-It is trust relationships from this entity to others, and maintenance of the tenant's trust domain, which are always the priority - any other benefits which may accrue to other parties, are considered side benefits.
+We should remember that all trust relationships are explicitly uni-directional (though this does not preclude a corresponding trust relationship in the other direction).
+In the case of Enarx, it is trust relationships from the workload entity to other entities (primarily the host owner in this document), and maintenance of the tenant's trust domain, which are always the priority - any other benefits which may accrue to other parties, are considered side benefits.

 On a different note, this RFC deals mainly with the communications between the various Enarx components.
 Although the Orchestrator is